Execut3/django-monitoring/README.md

-### DO NOT CLONE AND USE YET, Buggy and working on it
+### DO NOT CLONE or USE THIS PACKAGE, Buggy and working on it

 A Django App to deliver below features for better monitoring of services: